CodeVillage-LLC/redux-tutorial/notes/FunctionProgrammingBasics.md

 ## Functional programming

-> Functional programming is a pattern where problems are broken down into small and small and reusable functions that takes some inputs and return some result
+> Functional programming is a pattern where problems are broken down into small and reusable functions that takes some inputs and return some result

 example of pure functions